mckeeh3/wing-plan/README.md

 ### Accessing the UI

-The UI application is available at: TODO
+The UI application is available at: [akka-dev-cert-ui](https://github.com/akka/akka-dev-cert-ui)

 ### Setup Instructions